USA and the UK

 The F2A visa is a Family Based Green Card designed for spouses and unmarried children of U.S. permanent residents/Green card holders.

-The F2A visa falls under the second category of the preference relative Green Cards, along with the F2B visa.
+The F2A along with the F2B Visa falls under the second category of the ‘preference relative Green Cards’.
 Every year, a quota is imposed on the number of category 2 preference relative visas which are issued.
 The quota is divided into 70% for the F2A category and 30% for the F2B category.

 Am I Eligible to Receive an F2A Visa?

-To be eligible for an F2A visa, the spouse needs to be able to prove their relationship with their sponsor in the U.S..
-With an F2A visa application for children, the child must be unmarried and under the age of 21.
+To be eligible for an F2A visa, the spouse needs to be able to prove their relationship with their U.S. sponsor.
+In the case for children who are applying for an F2A Visa, the child must be unmarried and under the age of 21.

 What are the Sponsor Requirements?